bhargavdharan/MERN_Stack-repo/README.md

 ####                2. deleting data
 ####                3. updating data

-## * Node-js is a server side platform that takes requests from users, process those requests and returns responses to the corresponding users.
+## # Node-js is a server side platform that takes requests from users, process those requests and returns responses to the corresponding users.

+### 2.Event Queue: --> Node.js receives requests and places them into the event Queue.

+### 3.Thread Pool: --> Nodejs internally maintains a thread pool.

+### 4.Event loop: --> Event loop indefinitely receives requests and process them.